BarnaGergely/pico-8-game-starter/CONTRIBUTING.md

 ### LUA Setup

 If you want to `#include` `.lua` files, you should set up the VSCode LUA support for PICO-8!
 [More info here](https://www.lexaloffle.com/bbs/?tid=53227)

+### Commiting summary

+1. Make sure your code is working
+2. Save you game (.p8) into the `src/` folder
+3. On the left side of VSCode, click on the Source Control icon (`Ctrl+Shift+G`)
+4. Write a descriptive commit message
+5. Click the `Commit` button and then `Push` to upload your changes

 ## Project Structure